kula-app/OnLaunch-iOS-Client/README.md

     <sub>Created and maintained by <a href="https://kula.app">kula.app</a> and all the amazing <a href="https://github.com/kula-app/OnLaunch-iOS-Client/graphs/contributors">contributors</a>.</sub>
 </p>

-[OnLaunch](https://github.com/kula-app/OnLaunch) is a service allowing app developers to notify app users about updates, warnings and maintenance
+[OnLaunch](https://github.com/kula-app/OnLaunch) is a service allowing app developers to notify app users about updates, warnings and maintenance.
 Our open-source framework provides an easy-to-integrate client to communicate with the backend and display the user interface.

 <p align="center">